HopefulFire/HopefulFire.github.io/_posts/2020-09-30-dry_code_with_partials_in_sinatra.markdown

 </div>
 ```

 Can you see the mistakes?
-Neither can I, it's way to complicated!
+Neither can I, it's way too complicated!
 Again, this is the user's home page:

 ```
 <h1>Editing <%= @post.title %> by <%= post.user.username %></h1>